m3talsmith/jobberthehut/doc/PLAN.md

 1. Reading the pid for the job
 1. Killing the process
+1. Writing the exit code for the job
 1. Removing the cgroup

 If there is an error, then a `ErrorJob` is returned.